|Lord Raglan Pub, EC1||Dates And Bookings|

 With their City a smoke blackened ruin, Londoners sought a supernatural reason for their misfortune, and this boy was put up to commemorate the reason they came up with for the catastrophe.

 He stands on the corner of the street where London's most infamous haunting occurred.

 Indeed, so famous had this story become by the 19th century that Charles Dickens himself saw fit to mention it in A Tale of Two Cities.

 You will make you way to the exact spot on which the strange events of this particular haunting occurred in the 18th century and Richard will act out the full story for you.

-Having been chilled to the marrow with these macabre tales, the haunted London walk will move on via some of London's most atmospheric back streets to uncover thoroughfares that have changed little in over a hundred years.
+Having been thoroughly chilled to the marrow by these macabre tales, the haunted London walk will move on via some of London's most atmospheric back streets to uncover thoroughfares that have changed little in over a hundred years.

-Places where long dead citizens are still known to put in the occasional appearance and where you can sense the eyes of former residents watching your every move.
+You will encounter places where long dead citizens are still known to put in the occasional appearance and where you will just sense that the eyes of former residents are watching your every move.

 These backstreets will bring you London's oldest hospital to hear of the many ghosts that have, over the years, appeared both within and without its history drenched walls.

 Chief amongst the unusual and inexpiable happenings is the story of the haunted elevator that has been known to chill the marrow of many a doctor and nurse working the graveyard shift.